 The event takes place in down-town Vancouver.
 Prior to 2011, each conference addressed a single topic (e.g., prediction 1996, 2000, 2003), risk assessment (1998), underwater disposal (1999; 2001), dry covers (2000, 2004, 2009), treatment (2002, 2007, 2010), tailings (2008) and mine workings (2006).
 In recent years, multiple topics have been discussed each year.
 Many of the presentations are case studies, and First Nations and local community groups have the opportunity to provide their perspective.

-Natural Resources Canada, the BC Ministry of Energy and Mines and MEND organize the technical program and logistics.
+Natural Resources Canada, the BC Ministry of Energy, Mines and Petroleum Resources and MEND organize the technical program and logistics.
 Support also comes from the British Columbia Technical and Research Committee on Reclamation (TRCR) and the International Network for Acid Prevention (INAP).

 Comments and suggestions regarding interesting case studies, research and field data for future workshops are always welcome!

-- Bill Price (CanmetMINING), Kim Bellefontaine (BC Ministry of Energy and Mines) and Charlene Hogan (MEND)
+- Bill Price (CanmetMINING), Kim Bellefontaine (BC Ministry of Energy, Mines and Petroleum Resources) and Charlene Hogan (MEND)